jthies/phist/README.md

 By default, only double precision versions of libraries and drivers are compiled.
 There are four types of drivers

+* *algorithm drivers* that read a matrix from a file (or use a predefined matrix generator) and solve e.g. an eigenvalue problem.
+  Examples are phist_Djdqr, phist_Zsubspacejada etc. These drivers take a range of command line parameters, a list of which is printed when the executable is called without input args.

+* *benchmark drivers* like phist_DcrsMat_times_mvec_times which are written to benchmark certain kernel operations

 * *test drivers* that follow the naming convention phist-X.Y.Z-<name>-test.
-These executables are run by the 'make test' command, but they can also be run as stand-alone programs for debugging purposes.
+These executables are run by the `make test' command, but they can also be run as stand-alone programs for debugging purposes.
 Their sources are in phist/test/ and are based on the googletest framework.

-* *benchmark drivers* like DcrsMat_times_mvec_times which are written to benchmark certain kernel operations

-* *algorithm drivers* that read a matrix from a file and solve e.g. an eigenvalue problem.
-Examples are phist_Djdqr, phist_Zsubspacejada etc. These drivers take a range of command line parameters, a list of which is printed when the executable is called without input args.

-* *application drivers* that do not read a matrix from a file but build it from a function defined in the essex/physics repository.
-Examples of such drivers are phist_spinChain (which uses Djdqr) or phist_graphene_carp (which solves linear systems with graphene matrices and complex shifts using CARP-CG).